blueguy42/bonekify-config/README.md

-# BONEKIFY CONFIG - Tugas Besar 2 IF3110
+# BONEKIFY CONFIG - IF3110 Web based Application Development: Major Assignment 2

 This config is used to handle the Docker compose for each repository